tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/lease-share.md

 ---

 # Lease Share
-The `Lease Share` operation establishes and manages a lock on an Azure file share.
+The `Lease Share` operation establishes and manages a lock on an Azure file share or a share snapshot.
 The lock duration can be 15 to 60 seconds, or can be infinite.
 The `Lease Share` operation can be called in one of five modes:

 - `Acquire`: to request a new lease.
 - `Renew`: to renew an existing lease.
 - `Change`: to change the ID of an existing lease.
 - `Release`: to free the lease if it is no longer needed so that another client may immediately acquire a lease against the file share.
 - `Break`, to end the lease but ensure that another client cannot acquire a new lease until the current lease period has expired.

 > [!NOTE]
 > The `Lease Share` operation is available in version 2020-02-10 and newer.

 ## Request
 The `Lease Share` request may be constructed as follows.
 HTTPS is recommended.
 Replace *myaccount* with the name of your storage account: